Jasmine (Aladdin): Films and television series

+Avneet Kaur portrayed Princess Jasmine in Aladdin - Naam Toh Suna Hoga, an Indian fantasy TV series and a loose adaptation of the 1992 film, which aired from 21 August 2018 to 5 February 2021.
+In it, her name is changed to Yasmine, the Shehzadi (crown princess) of Baghdad.
+Having a strict mother, but have been taught good leadership by her father - the Sultan, she roams the country's streets disguised as a commoner.
+Soon, she meets Aladdin (a generous thief) who has a Genie named Ginu and befriends him.
+Later, they fall in love only to witness a tragic end due to Zafar's evil plot.
+In the second season, they reunite to defeat him and kill the evil queen Mallika, only to get their lives sacrificed as they realise that Zafar is alive.
+In the third season, they are reborn, defeat Zafar with Ginu's help and finally marry.

+Following the COVID-19 pandemic, Ashi Singh replaced Kaur as Jasmine in August 2020.

 Broadway musical

 Jasmine appears in the Broadway musical adaptation of Aladdin, which premiered at the New Amsterdam Theatre in March 2014.
 The role was originated by actress Courtney Reed, becoming her first time originating a Broadway character after appearing in minor roles in Broadway productions such as In the Heights and Mamma Mia!
 Reed had grown up a longtime fan of Disney films and princesses, and, being of mixed ethnicity, cites Jasmine as her favorite princess because "she was my first experience seeing a Disney princess who looked like me ...
 So I thought, 'Wow, I can be like her'," while the others tend to have blond hair and blue eyes.
 Equally a fan of the film itself, the actress' childhood home included an Aladdin-themed room used to store toys; Reed also portrayed Aladdin's pet monkey Abu in a Children's Theatre of Elgin production of the film, although she had really wanted to be cast as Jasmine.
 Despite having already been associated with the project since its early beginnings and initial readings in 2010, Reed auditioned for the role for director Casey Nicholaw in Seattle before the production finally relocated to Broadway, selected out of only a few actresses who were invited to audition.
 Unlike co-stars Adam Jacobs and Jonathan Freeman, who portray Aladdin and Jafar, respectively, Reed was the only main cast member required to audition.